evrimfeyyaz/evrimfeyyaz.github.io/_posts/2018-11-28-deploying-a-rails-52-postgresql-app-on-aws-elastic-beanstalk.md

 4. Click on the "Apply" button at the bottom of the page.

 ## Setting up a PostgreSQL database
 Elastic Beanstalk provides an easy way to set up a database, which you can reach through "Configuration -> Database."
-I prefer not to use that, because if you need to rebuild your Elastic Beanstalk environment, your database will be deleted.
+I prefer not to use that because if you need to rebuild your Elastic Beanstalk environment, your database will be deleted.
 So, we will set up the database separate from our Elastic Beanstalk environment.

 ### Creating a PostgreSQL database on RDS
 1. Go to AWS, choose "Services -> RDS."
 2. Choose "Create database."
 3. Choose "PostgreSQL," and click "Next."
 4. Select your use case, "Production" or "Dev/Test," and click "Next."
 5. Here, you can try different options, and see what the estimated monthly costs are.
 Settle with something that is within your budget.
-You can start with a `db.t2.micro` instanance, no multi-AZ deployment and a general purpose SSD.
+You can start with a `db.t2.micro` instance, no multi-AZ deployment and a general purpose SSD.
 6. Choose an instance identifier, this is sort of a "namespace."
 7. Choose a username and password, keep these handy for now, click "Next."
 8. On the "Configure advanced settings" section, the important thing is the security groups.
 Select "Choose existing VPC security groups," and select the security group that looks like "...-AWSEBSecurityGroup-..."